webaverse/xrpackage-build-action/README.md

 This Github Action lets you build and release [XRPackage](https://github.com/webaverse/xrpackage) apps.

+- Every time you `git push`, it will verify that the app packages correctly
+- Every time you `git push` a new Git tag (e.g. new `npm version`), it will create a new Github Release in your repo

+That's it!

+## How to use

 To use it, first make sure you have a valid XRPackage in the repository.
 That basically means you have a `manifest.json` in the root.

 ```